Using environment variables with PhotoStructure

 environment variable.

-If the same value is defined in multiple
+Note that if the same key is defined in multiple .env

 .env